MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task2/Readme.md

 - Message: Each node sends its information (its feature vector) to all its connected neighbors.
 - Aggregation: The receiving node takes all the messages from its neighbors and summarizes them in a single vector.
 - Update: The node combines the aggregated information of its neighbors with its own current information to generate a new state.

+For this task, I chose these architectures:
+- Graph Convolutional Networks
+- Interaction Networks